curityio/kubernetes-training/3-curity-identity-server/README.md

 User: admin
 ```

-Use the DevOps Dashboard to create a test user account with details such as these:
+Use the DevOps Dashboard to create a test user account with details such as those below.\
+Also make sure you toggle on the active setting for the new user.

 ```text
 First name: John